Swiss National Bank's Danthine warns of challenge reversing Swiss credit boom

+* FY net profit 411.8 million baht versus 124.3 million baht Source text for Eikon: Further company coverage:

-GENEVA Switzerland faces a challenge as it tries to halt a lending boom that could easily turn to a crash, Swiss National Bank Vice Chairman Jean-Pierre Danthine said on Tuesday.
+GENEVA, April 16 Switzerland faces a big challenge as it tries to halt a lending boom that could all too easily turn to a crash, Swiss National Bank Vice Chairman Jean-Pierre Danthine said on Tuesday.

 "The critical question is: Could such a reversal happen smoothly, or in other words, is a soft landing possible?
 International experience suggests this is a significant challenge," he said, according to a prepared text of a speech to the Graduate Institute of Geneva.